And So it Begins

 “Don’t count the days, make the days count.“Mohammad Ali

-“He who is not courageous enough to take risks will accomplish nothing in life.“Mohammad Ali
+“He who is not courageous enough to take risks will accomplish nothing in life.“Muhammad Ali

 Now, back to Super Bowl Sunday.
 Once I entered the WebMD skybox, I not only spotted Ali, but there were tons of celebrities inside along with an impressive food spread to boot.
 Throughout the night, I switched between watching the game and talking to Howie Long (one of my Oakland Raider favorites), Doug Flutie (Heisman Trophy winner & Pro Quarterback), Corey Everson (6 time Ms. Olympia), Edward James Olmos (Actor, Director and Lt.
 Castillo from Miami Vice!) and others.
 However, I couldn’t get over the fact that I was literally watching the Super Bowl with Mohammad Ali.
 In the end, the Rams were crowned champions and the crazy weekend soon ended.

-Two experiences I will never forget was when I drove a 7 year old girl to Child Services after removing her from her abusive home.
+One experience I will never forget was when I drove a 7-year-old girl to Child Services after removing her from an abusive home.
 As we walked up the path to the child services building, she grabbed my hand.
 She didn’t cry or say anything; she just held my hand as we walked in.
-I followed up with her for some time after that, visiting her at her new foster home.
-The second time, I was in one of the most notorious apartment complexes in Southeast Atlanta.
+I followed up with her for some time after that, visiting her at the new foster home to make sure she was OK.
+Another time, I was in one of the most notorious apartment complexes in Southeast Atlanta.
 For some time and following an incident where someone shot at a passing patrol car, we were not allowed to respond there with less than two officers.
 On one particular day, there were three of us walking around by the front entrance.
 I saw a young kid tossing a football around by himself.
 I walked towards him and gave the international hand signal to throw the ball.
 We spent the next 15 minutes throwing it back and forth.
 Suddenly a man walked from one of the apartment buildings and headed straight for me.
 He was probably in his 30s while I was around 26.
 He extended his hand and said, “I really appreciate you taking the time to do that, it means something”.
 Truer words were never spoken.